Cibersino/tot/docs/cleanup/cleanup_file_by_file.md

 Level 6 — Final review (coherence + leftover cleanup after refactors).

+Objective:
-Objective: Do a careful final pass to ensure the `<TARGET_FILE>` is coherent end-to-end after Levels 1–5:
+Do a careful final pass to ensure `<TARGET_FILE>` is coherent end-to-end after Levels 1–5:
 - remove leftovers / dead code / stale patterns introduced by earlier refactors;
 - ensure internal consistency (naming, control flow, invariants, helper usage);
 - ensure logging API usage matches the repo policy (no signature drift);
-- ensure comments and code agree (no drift);
-  while preserving the module’s observable behavior/contract and timing.
+- ensure comments and code agree (no drift); while preserving the module’s observable behavior/contract and timing.

 Constraints:
-- Preserve observable behavior/contract as-is (public API, IPC surface, payload/return shapes, side effects, timing).
+- Preserve observable behavior/contract as-is (public API, IPC surface, payload/return shapes, side effects, timing/ordering).
 - Avoid architecture changes and cross-module rewrites.
-If a change affects consumers, it is Level 3 and should NOT be done here.
+If a change affects consumers, it is Level 3 and must NOT be done here.
 - Prefer minimal edits with clear local payoff.
 Default to "no change" if uncertain.
+- Apply changes ONLY to `<TARGET_FILE>`.

 Anti “refactor that makes it worse” rule:
 If a change: